 In the first Masters tournament Horton Smith won taking home a prize of $1500.00, which according to usinflationcalculator.com would be just a hair under $30,000 in today’s money.

 Since the beginning of it all, The Masters are still going strong as the head honcho of all the tournaments with changes to the course, changes to the pairings, the standings during play, and naturally with prize money getting larger and larger to keep up with the times.
-In 2020 Dustin Johnson walked away the winner by 5 strokes and took home $2,070,000.00.
+In 2021, Hideki Matsuyama became the first Japanese winner of the big Tourney and walked away the winner by one shot under Will Zalatoris.

 Over the years, there have been many changes to the course and some to the tournament and the play itself, one of the few constants being that this particular tournament is always held at this course.
 Oddly enough, there are some traditions that have pretty much always been going on that you may already be aware of, such as the Championship Dinner and the coveted Green Jacket.
 Stuff that has nothing to do with playing the sport itself, but some old guys started it years ago so they keep on doing it!